Having faith in God during difficult times can be incredibly hard. Excruciating. Even physically painful.

 You need God's healing touch in your life to not only give you the strength to keep going but to bring clarity, purpose and growth through this time.

 Make the Choice to Turn This Broken Season Into One of Spiritual Blessing

 Some of my greatest moments of spiritual growth have come during my toughest trials!

 But that growth only came because I chose to spend time studying the Bible each day, trusting that God would give me the insight I needed.

 Bible study–a time of deep connection with God–is exactly what you need right now.

-And, day-by-day, these 5Rs Bible Study Journals are designed to teach you how to grow closer to God.
+And, day-by-day, this love Bible study is designed to teach you how to grow closer to God.

 Won't you take that step today?
 Why not pick up one or both of these journals right now?

-You’ve got nothing to lose!
-Let these journals transform this difficult time into a season of beautiful spiritual growth!
+You've got nothing to lose!
+Let this Bible study on love transform this difficult time into a season of beautiful spiritual growth!